raghu-vijaykumar/recall/backend/README.md

 ## Notes
 - Update this README with any additional environment variables, configuration, or special instructions as your backend evolves.
 - For troubleshooting, consult the error messages or open an issue in the repository.

+DELETE FROM concepts;
+DELETE FROM concept_files;
+DELETE FROM relationships;
+DELETE FROM files;
+COMMIT;